Tiberius Gemellus: Succession

 Tiberius died on 16 March 37, and Caligula became Emperor.
 He accomplished this with the aid of Praetorian prefect Macro and the consuls of 37 who agreed to nullify Tiberius' will, thereby allowing him to inherit all of the estates which otherwise would have been divided with Gemellus.
 Gemellus was formally granted his toga virilis (toga of manhood), was adopted by Caligula, co-opted into the Arval Brethren, and given the title of princeps iuventutis (leader of the youth).
 His tirocinium, the public ceremony where young men donned the toga and became eligible for military service, was held in July 37, and a congiarium of 75 denarii was distributed to each citizen by Caligula.
-Comments by Tacitus and Suetonius that he was still a child this year, despite the fact that he was 18, may refer to his mental development.
+Comments by Tacitus and Suetonius that Gemellus was still a child this year, despite the fact that he was 18, may refer to his mental development.
 This would explain why he had not yet received the toga of manhood.

 It is possible that his adoption meant an official recognition and acceptance as Caligula's heir.
 Philo saw this as a ploy to put Gemellus under Caligula's patria potestas (power of a father), and perhaps to convince the Senate to go along with nullifying Tiberius' will.
 Adopting Gemellus gave Caligula time to deal with the succession issue.

 Death

 Following an illness suffered by Caligula, Gemellus was put to death in late 37 or early 38.
-Cassius Dio places his death and that of Caligula's father-in-law Marcus Junius Silanus in the events of late 37.
+Cassius Dio places his death, and that of Caligula's father-in-law, Marcus Junius Silanus, in late 37.
 Their replacements in the Arval Brethren were not found until 24 May 38.
 He goes on to explain that Gemellus waited for a chance to benefit from Caligula's illness.
 According to Philo, Caligula's pretended reason was a conspiracy.
 Suetonius says that Gemellus took medicine for a chronic cough and that the smell was detected, leading to accusations of taking an antidote for poison.
-He was ordered by Caligula to commit suicide for which soldiers gave him a sword and had to help him because he is said not to have known how to kill himself with it.
+He was ordered by Caligula to commit suicide, for which soldiers gave him a sword and had to help him, because he is said not to have known how to kill himself with it.

 Dio notes that Gemellus was charged with praying for and anticipating Caligula's death.
 The historian Anthony Barrett observes that Gemellus would have represented Caligula during his illness at nonpolitical events with his uncle Claudius representing the emperor at games.
 He suggests that Caligula viewed anything that Gemellus did in his name with paranoia although Gemellus's only named supporter (to the extent that he should co-rule with Caligula) was Aulus Avilius Flaccus, the prefect of Egypt.

 No mention of his death was made by Caligula to the Senate, and Gemellus's tomb makes no mention of his adoptive relation to the emperor, simply reading: